 - Small dried fruit such as raisins, blueberries or cranberries

-- Spread cream cheese, peanut or almond butter on one side of the cracker so that it's thick enough to secure the pretzels.
+- Spread cream cheese, peanut or almond butter (make sure the butter isn't runny otherwise it won't hold) on one side of the cracker so that it's thick enough to secure the pretzels.

 - Break pretzel sticks in half and use 8 halves for legs.